Real Feedyard Work, Real Professional Development

 Please note, these scholarships are separate from the Feedyard Management Internship program.
 These scholarships are to be applied toward tuition and fees to students interested in feedyard management.
 Applicants do not have to complete the UNL Feedyard Internship program, this is simply a scholarship for UNL students with an interest in feedyard management.

-Contact UsFor more information about the UNL Feedyard Management internship, please contact:
+Contact UsFor more information about the Timmerman Feedyard Management internship, please contact:

 C220i Animal Science